loucass003/llelievr.dev/src/views/projects/slimevr-en.md

 ### My first trackers
 The [SlimeVR Documentation](https://docs.slimevr.dev/) was the perfect place to get started.
-From there I could list and order the parts to build my first set of slimevr trackers!
+From there I could list and order the parts to build my first set of SlimeVR trackers!

 After a good month of waiting for the parts to come to France I started to design a 3d printed case to hold all the electronics.